直接跳至内容部分

 The rise of affordable printing technologies like DTF (direct-to-film) transfers has made it easier than ever to bring your creative visions to life.
 But with this accessibility comes responsibility.
 Copyrights can be confusing for the average person, and the consequences of infringement can be severe.

-In this guide, we break down the essentials of copyright law as it applies to t-shirt design, with expert advice on what's allowed, what's not, and the gray area in between.
-You'll learn how to evaluate your designs, avoid common pitfalls, and leverage resources like public domain images and Creative Commons licenses.
-Plus, the emerging challenges posed by AI-generated designs.
-Let's get into it.
+In this guide, we break down the essentials of copyright law as it applies to t-shirt design, with practical guidance on what's allowed, what's not, and the gray area in between.
+You'll learn how to evaluate your designs, avoid common pitfalls, and leverage resources like public domain images and Creative Commons licenses—plus the emerging challenges posed by AI-generated designs.

 Disclaimer: This article is for educational purposes only and should not be construed as legal advice.
 We're not lawyers, just passionate t-shirt enthusiasts who want to help you avoid common mistakes.
 If you have specific legal concerns, it's always best to consult with a qualified attorney.